nvroot/Zero-Health/challenges.md

 **Category**: SQL Injection
 **Goal**: Bypass the login system using SQL injection to access any user account without knowing their password.

 **Description**: The login system is vulnerable to SQL injection attacks.
-Use this vulnerability to log in as any user without knowing their credentials.
+The email parameter is directly concatenated into the SQL query without proper sanitization, allowing attackers to manipulate the query logic.

 **What you'll learn**:
 - Basic SQL injection techniques
 - How authentication systems can be bypassed
 - The importance of parameterized queries

 **Hint**: Try manipulating the email field in the login form.
 Think about how SQL queries work and how you might make the WHERE clause always return true.
+Try payloads like `admin@test.com' OR '1'='1' --` in the email field.

 ---